North Western Area Campaign: January–May 1943

-The Capstans which had arrived from Britain the previous month had, by late 1942, finished training at Richmond in New South Wales and been regrouped under the banner of No. 1 Fighter Wing (RAAF).
+The Spitfires (called "Capstans" to remain secret) which had arrived from Britain the previous month had, by late 1942, finished training at Richmond in New South Wales and been regrouped under the banner of No. 1 Fighter Wing (RAAF).
 The wing was commanded by Group Captain Walters and the wing leader was Wing Commander Caldwell who was at that time the RAAF's leading ace.
 The wing transferred to the Northern Territory in January 1943 with No. 54 Squadron based at Darwin, No. 452 at Strauss, and No. 457 at Livingstone.
 No. 18 Squadron (NEIAF) also arrived during the same month, emphasizing the shift to the offensive.

 The wing had barely commenced operations when it scored its first victory on 6 February 1943.
 Flight Lieutenant Foster of No. 54 Squadron was vectored to intercept an incoming Dinah which he shot down over the sea near Cape Van Diemen.

 This initial excitement was followed by almost four weeks of inactivity until 2 March, when nine Kates and sixteen Zeros made a daylight attack on the No. 31 Squadron Beaufighters at Coomalie.
 Caldwell led No. 54 Squadron in a successful interception and he personally succeeded in shooting down his first Zero, as well as a Kate bomber.
-The Japanese lost three aircraft altogether and although there were no Capstans shot down, one Beaufighter was destroyed on the ground (A19-31).
+The Japanese lost three aircraft altogether and although there were no Spitfires shot down, one Beaufighter was destroyed on the ground (A19-31).
 Five days later No. 457 Squadron recorded its first victory.
 Four aircraft were scrambled to intercept Japanese aircraft reported to be over Bathurst Island.
 They were ordered to 4500 metres and found a Dinah heading for home over the sea about twenty-five kilometres from Darwin.
 Flight Lieutenant MacLean and Flight Sergeant McDonald each made two attacks at close range and the enemy plunged into the sea burning fiercely.